Teslas with Autopilot a step closer to recall after wrecks - KESQ

 Investigators also wrote that a driver’s use or misuse of the driver monitoring system “or operation of a vehicle in an unintended manner does not necessarily preclude a system defect.”

-The agency document all but says Tesla’s method of making sure drivers pay attention isn’t good enough and that it has a safety defect that should be recalled, said Bryant Walker Smith, a University of South Carolina law professor who studies automated vehicles.
+The agency document all but says Tesla’s method of making sure drivers pay attention isn’t good enough, and that it’s defective and should be recalled, said Bryant Walker Smith, a University of South Carolina law professor who studies automated vehicles.

 “It is really easy to have a hand on the wheel and be completely disengaged from driving,” he said.
 Monitoring a driver’s hand position is not effective because it only measures a physical position.
 “It is not concerned with their mental capacity, their engagement or their ability to respond.”